piklist/piklist/readme.txt

 == Changelog ==

 = 1.0.2 =
-Release Date: December 26, 2018
+Release Date: December 25, 2018

 * FIXED: Show which page is set to front page on page list table.
+* FIXED: If no active parts, don't show notice.

 = 1.0.1 =
 Release Date: November 6, 2018

 * FIXED: when saving user data, check if $_GET['user_id'] is set before validating user.
 * ENHANCED: Allow user with no role set to save

 = 1.0 =
 Release Date: November 5, 2018